makerdao-is/transparency-reporting/README.md

-# MakerDAO SAS Transparency Reporting
+# MakerDAO IS Transparency Reporting
-Repository for transparency reports published by the SAS Core Unit.
+Repository for transparency reports published by the IS Core Unit.